- Cash Management

 One of the key things to understand as a business owner is that there are a several different kinds of taxes to contend with.
 Whether or not they impact you depends on the type of business you operate.

 Are you a one-person shop?
 Do you sell taxable goods?
 Do you have employees?
 The answer to these and other questions will have an impact.
-“There is no one-size fits all tax for business,” says Gary L. Sherwin, Vice President Cash Management —First Bank Financial Centre.
+“There is no one-size fits all tax for business,” says Morgan Dornfeldt, Cash Management Advisor —First Bank Financial Centre.
 “Which is why we like to discuss a variety of tax scenarios that might apply.”

 We look at some of them here: